tjtelan/tjtelan.github.io/content/blog/2020-10-05-first-time-hacktoberfest-2020.md

 [This message](https://hacktoberfest.digitalocean.com/hacktoberfest-update) appears on their site, but I only got to it through the PR.
 I don't know how else I would have found it because it isn't on the front page or anywhere I'd easily find.

 On one account, I've been told that an email was sent out to highlight rule changes.
-Pretty late after the fact, but I guess better than.
+Pretty late after the fact, but I guess better than never.
 I cannot confirm this myself, since at the time of this writing, I haven't recieved any email regarding rule changes.

 ---